-Four years ago, Bianca Sonnino, of Miami Beach, Florida adopted a calm, grey kitten named Zoe.
+Four years ago, Bianca Sonnino of Miami Beach, Florida, adopted a calm, gray kitten named Zoe.
 Bianca and Zoe have been inseparable ever since and created countless lifelong memories.
-However, one recent memory would rather be forgotten when the Maine coon kitten fell off a five-story balcony on Bianca’s birthday which landed Zoe in the emergency veterinary hospital.
+However, one recent memory they’d rather forget is when Zoe fell off a five-story balcony on Bianca’s birthday, landing the Maine coon in the emergency veterinary hospital.
 Zoe’s balcony escapade has earned her the title of the November “Most Unusual Claim of the Month” by Nationwide, the nation’s first and largest provider of pet health insurance.

-Bianca first met Zoe while living in Italy when Zoe was just 4-months-old.
-Upon meeting Zoe, Bianca could tell she was a perfect mix of kind and beautiful, and knew she needed to be part of the family.
+While living in her native Italy, Bianca met Zoe when she was just 4 months old.
+Bianca could tell Zoe was a perfect mix of kind and beautiful, and knew she needed to be part of the family.
 The duo lived in Italy for a couple of years before starting a new chapter in their lives and relocating to Florida in support of Bianca’s fiancé’s career.

 They made the 11-hour flight to Miami with no complications other than a troubled leg for Zoe.
-Prior to their big move, Zoe had knee surgery that left the Maine Coon with a limp.
+Prior to their big move, Zoe had knee surgery that left her with a limp.

 Zoe adapted well to her new environment and continued to live a normal life, spending lots of time in the family’s fifth floor condo while occasionally enjoying play time on their new balcony.
-With Zoe’s troubled leg, Bianca made sure to always keep an eye on Zoe while playing outside.
+Because of Zoe’s bad leg, Bianca always made sure to watch closely when she played outside.

 “Zoe had been outside already for a few minutes.
 When I looked over to the patio I saw her and everything looked fine,” said Bianca.
 “The next time I looked over, there was no sign of Zoe.
 I immediately ran outside to look around for her and that’s when I could hear her meowing from the garden outside of our balcony.
 I was in such disbelief.”